 There are several dangerous spiders in the United States.
-The most common are brown recluse spiders and black widow spiders.
-Dangerous spiders do reside here in South Carolina and while they do pose serious threats, they are generally very reclusive in nature.
+The most common are brown recluse spiders and black widow spiders in South Carolina.
+Dangerous spiders do reside here and, while they do pose serious threats, they are generally very reclusive in nature.

 What do dangerous spiders look like?